robbrad/UKBinCollectionData/wiki/Councils.md

 - `-s` - skip get URL
 - `-u` - UPRN

-Note: Pass the UPRN which can be found at https://secure.harrogate.gov.uk/inmyarea URL doesn't need to be passed.
+Note: Pass the UPRN, which can be found at [this site](https://secure.harrogate.gov.uk/inmyarea).
+URL doesn't need to be passed.

 ---